Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Formal Analysis of 's Retroactive Operation Techniques

-\begin{theorem} For a retroactive operation for adding or removing the target query $Q'_\tau$, it is sufficient to do the following: \textit{(i)} rollback the queries that belong to $\mathbb{I}$; \textit{(ii)} either execute $Q'_\tau$ (in case of retroactively adding $Q'_\tau$) or roll back $Q'_\tau$ (in case of retroactively removing $Q'_\tau$); \textit{(iii)} replay all queries in $\mathbb{I}$. \end{theorem}
+\begin{theorem} For a retroactive operation for adding or removing the target query $Q'_\tau$ based on the column-wise query dependency analysis, it is sufficient to do the following: \textit{(i)} rollback the queries that belong to $\mathbb{I}$; \textit{(ii)} either execute $Q'_\tau$ (in case of retroactively adding $Q'_\tau$) or roll back $Q'_\tau$ (in case of retroactively removing $Q'_\tau$); \textit{(iii)} replay all queries in $\mathbb{I}$. \end{theorem}

 \begin{proof} Let the database state after the retroactive operation of adding the target query $Q'_\tau$ be $\mathbb{D'} = \mathcal{M}(\mathcal{M}(\mathcal{M}^{-1}({\mathbb{D}, \mathbb{Q_{\langle \tau, \psi \rangle}}}), Q'_\tau), \mathbb{Q_{\langle \tau, \psi \rangle}})$.
 Let $b_i$ be the $i$-th oldest query index that satisfies the following: $(b_i > \tau) \wedge (Q_{b_i} \not\in \mathbb{I})$.
-For example, $Q_{b_1}$ is the oldest query in $\mathbb{Q}$ that does not belong to $\mathbb{I}$, and $Q_{b_2}$ is the second-oldest query in $\mathbb{Q}$ that does not belong to $\mathbb{I}$.
-Note that every query that does not belong to $\mathbb{I}$ also does not depend on any query in $\mathbb{I}$ (otherwise, it should have been put into $\mathbb{I}$ by Proposition~\ref{prop-dependency-rule1}, \ref{prop-dependency-rule2}, \ref{prop-dependency-rule3}, \ref{prop-dependency-rule4}, \ref{prop-i-set}, and \ref{prop-influencer}).
-We prove Theorem~\ref{theorem-dependency} by finite induction.
+For example, $Q_{b_1}$ is the oldest query in $\mathbb{Q_{\langle \tau, \psi \rangle}}$ that does not belong to $\mathbb{I}$, and $Q_{b_2}$ is the second-oldest query in $\mathbb{Q_{\langle \tau, \psi \rangle}}$ that does not belong to $\mathbb{I}$.
+Note that every query that does not belong to $\mathbb{I}$ also does not depend on any query in $\mathbb{I}$ (otherwise, it should have been put into $\mathbb{I}$ by Proposition~\ref{prop-dependency-rule1}, \ref{prop-dependency-rule2}, \ref{prop-i-set}, \ref{prop-read-then-writer1}, and \ref{prop-read-then-writer2}).
+We prove Theorem~\ref{theorem-column-dependency} by finite induction.

 $ $

 \textbf{Case $\bm{Q_{b_1}}$:} Let $\mathbb{D}_{b_1} = \mathcal{M}(\mathcal{M}(\mathcal{M}^{-1}(\mathbb{D}, \mathbb{Q_{\langle \tau, \psi \rangle}} - \{ Q_{b_1} \}), Q'_\tau), \mathbb{Q_{\langle \tau, \psi \rangle}} - \{ Q_{b_1} \})$, which is equivalent to rolling back all queries in $\mathbb{Q_{\langle \tau, \psi \rangle}}$ except for $Q_{b_1}$, executing $Q'_\tau$, and replaying all queries in $\mathbb{Q_{\langle \tau, \psi \rangle}}$ except for $Q_{b_1}$.